Chris Duke

-Chris Duke was the TV host of the TV series Motorz TV and a YouTube content creator.
+Chris Duke was the TV host of the TV series Motorz TV and is a YouTube content creator.

 Biography

-Chris Duke was born just outside Los Angeles, California and raised in Washington.
-Growing up with a gear head for an older brother who was constantly re-building engines, Chris' interest in the automotive industry began as soon as he was able to drive.
+Chris Duke was born just outside Los Angeles, California and raised in Washington State.
+Growing up with a gear head for an older brother who was re-building engines, Chris' interest in the automotive industry began as soon as he was able to drive.
 While working for Microsoft right after graduating from Sammamish High School, this autodidact spent most of his evenings and weekends modifying his car, mainly through aftermarket accessories.
 In addition to installing a massive stereo system that was worth more than the car itself, he designed and built his own 7th order acoustic subwoofer speaker enclosure, made popular by Bose Corporation, that filled the entire rear hatchback of his vehicle.

 In 1990 he moved to San Diego, California to pursue a new life in a warmer climate.
 Still focusing on his technical background in software development, Chris went on to work for Science Applications International Corporation, O'Reilly Media and then TEN Magazines, a startup company which published websites and print publications for automotive enthusiasts.
 Its first website and magazine was titled Ford Truck World, which was hugely popular in the early 2000s due to Chris' enthusiasm for Ford trucks.
 Playing the role of Chief Technology Officer for the startup, Chris also held the additional titles of editor, writer, and photographer for the magazine, producing over 300 pages of editorial content which was published nationally on major newsstands.
 He wrote mostly DIY articles showing how to install aftermarket products on vehicles.
 The network of automotive sites, based on technology created by Chris, led to over 20 websites serving over 40 million page views per month to 2.2 Million visitors.